gracemontagnino/Data_Science_Final/Final_Project_Write_up.md

 we constructed a leaner version of this model which excluded variables that might have no correlation to median income, which is shown below.

-The categories that we excluded are: \* `ed_servs` - public spending on education special services \* `TANFbasic` - public spending on TANF (Temporary Assistance for Needy Families) cash assistance payments \* `SNAP` - public spending on SNAP (Supplemental Nutrition Assistance Program) benefit payments that go to children \* `socsec` - public spending on Social Security payments that go to children

-Some of these categories may not correlate to median income because the median income is determined by the household wealth, and children don’t contribute to the household wealth (because they’re not working); so, for example, payments directly going to children may not directly correlate as much to median income.

     # Create leaner model
     fit_leaner <-
       df_train %>%